-- Withdraw the U.S. from the World Health Organization, direct the White House Office of Management and Budget to stop future transfers of U.S. money to WHO and order the secretary of state to end negotiations on the WHO Pandemic Agreement. - Order the secretary of state and OMB director to identify "credible and transparent United States and international partners" to replace the U.S. relationship with WHO.
-Applies to New Zealand Federal Law - Re-designate Yemen's Houthis as a terrorist organization.
+- Withdraw the U.S. from the World Health Organization, direct the White House Office of Management and Budget to stop future transfers of U.S. money to WHO and order the secretary of state to end negotiations on the WHO Pandemic Agreement. - Order the secretary of state and OMB director to identify "credible and transparent United States and international partners" to replace the U.S. relationship with WHO. - Re-designate Yemen's Houthis as a terrorist organization.
 Trump's administration designated the Houthis as global terrorists and a foreign terrorist organization in one of his last acts in office in 2021.
-But Biden reversed course early on, at the time citing the humanitarian threat that the sanctions posed to ordinary Yemenis.
-Applies to New Zealand Federal Law - Define the membership and establish operating procedures for the National Security Council.
-Applies to New Zealand Federal Law - Pause all U.S. foreign development aid pending reviews of "efficiencies and consistency" with administration aims, to be conducted within 90 days by relevant agency heads "under guidelines" from Rubio the White House Office of Management and Budget.
-Rubio can lift the freeze for any program.
-Apply to NZ Federal Law - Immediately grant six-month security clearances to certain administration officials whose background checks are pending.
-The White House counsel determines which aides get the temporary clearance.
-Applies to New Zealand Federal Law - Repeal Biden's executive order on artificial intelligence that aimed to set guardrails on the development of AI.
-Applies to New Zealand Federal Law has praised for economic leadership and expanding U.S. territory through the Spanish-American War.
-President Barack Obama had in 2015 renamed the mountain Denali - what native tribes called it historically.
-Trump's order did not change the name of the surrounding Denali National Park and Reserve.
+But Biden reversed course early on, at the time citing the humanitarian threat that the sanctions posed to ordinary Yemenis. - ullet Define the membership and establish operating procedures for the ${\color{red} \underline{National}}$ Security Council. - Pause all U.S. foreign development aid pending reviews of "efficiencies and consistency" with administration aims, to be conducted within 90 days by relevant agency heads "under guidelines" from Rubio the White House Office of Management and Budget.
+Rubio can lift the freeze for any program. - Immediately grant six-month security clearances to certain administration officials whose background checks are pending.
+The White House counsel determines which aides get the temporary clearance. - Repeal Biden's executive order on artificial intelligence that aimed to set guardrails on the development of AI.